Mallards and Night Mares Announce Cru Concrete Club

 For booking opportunities or further questions about the Cru Concrete Club, please contact the Mallards front office with any questions at info@mallardsaseball.com or 608-246-4277.

-- Mallards and Night Mares Announce Cru Concrete Club - Madison Mallards
+- Mallards and Night Mares Announce Cru Concrete Club - Madison Night Mares

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.